camunda-community-hub/camunda-platform-7-keycloak/examples/sso-kubernetes/README.md

 ### Optional Security for the Camunda REST Api

-In order to secure Camunda's REST Api we're using JWT combined with Keycloaks JWKS capabilities.
+In order to secure Camunda's REST Api we're using standard JWT combined with Keycloaks JWKS capabilities.
+Which implies

+* In order to use the engine's REST interface a client must first obtain a token from the Keycloak server
+* This token must be included in the REST request as authentication header
+* The job of the REST Api Security is to validate the token and then extract user id and groupIds
+* The token signature is checked by requesting the corresponding public key from Keycloak using its JWKS endpoint
+* Further token validation includes expiry and audience claims

 The additional configuration in ``application.yaml`` is simple and self explaining: